nikbearbrown/Computational-Finance-with-Excel-Python-and-LLMs/Chapters/Introduction_to_Computational_Finance_Chapter_1.md

 3. **Consistency Checking**: Evaluating internal consistency of LLM responses through follow-up questions and alternative formulations.

-### Implementing Triangulation
+### Implementing Triangulation: How It Actually Works

-Here's a practical approach to implementing triangulation for financial analyses:
+Here's a practical approach to implementing triangulation for financial analyses.
+I'm walking you through this step-by-step because this is how you'll work with LLMs throughout this course:

 #### Step 1: Question Formulation
 Begin with a clear, precise financial question.
 For complex queries, break them down into component parts.